Chibougamau: Demographics

 The median age is 40.8, as opposed to 41.6 for all of Canada.
 French was the mother tongue of 92.5% of residents in 2021.
 The next most common mother tongues were English at 3.0%, followed by Cree-Innu languages at 1.6%.
-0.9% reported both English and French as their first language.
+A small number (0.9%) reported both English and French as their first language.
 Additionally there were 0.2% who reported both French and a non-official language as their mother tongue.

-As of 2021, Indigenous peoples comprised 7.8% of the population and visible minorities contributed 3.9%.
+As of 2021, Indigenous peoples, primarily First Nations and some Métis, comprised 7.8% of the population and visible minorities contributed 3.9%.
 The largest visible minority groups in Chibougamau are Black (1.5%), Filipino (1.1%), and Arab (0.8%).
 The region is home to 555 recent immigrants (i.e. those arriving between 2016 and 2021).

 In 2021, 67.7% of the population identified as Catholic, while 22.8% said they had no religious affiliation.
 Pentecostals were the largest religious minority, at 1.3% of the population, while Muslims were the largest non-Christian religious minority, making up 0.8% of the population.

 Counting both single and multiple responses, the most commonly identified ethnocultural ancestries were:

 (Percentages may total more than 100% due to rounding and multiple responses).